^

 The causes of chronic stenosis of the larynx and trachea can be:

-• prolonged artificial ventilation of the lungs and tracheostomy;
+• long-term artificial ventilation and tracheostomy;

-• purulent-inflammatory diseases, complicated by perichondritis of the larynx and trachea.
+• purulent-inflammatory diseases complicated by perichondritis of the larynx and trachea.

 Pathogenesis of acute and chronic stenosis of the larynx and trachea